 Robotic Process Automation (RPA) is playing a major role in the emerging job losses.
 According to a study by the Hackett Group, the number of finance employees per billion in revenue is ALREADY down by 40% over the past 10 years.
 These are white collar accounting and finance jobs.
 The notion that these job losses will be limited to blue-collar jobs is completely false.
 Managerial white-collar jobs are being replaced at an astonishing rate.
 Sophisticated ERP and CRM platforms, along with countless enterprise software solutions, are doing more and more of the work, leaving fewer tasks for human workers.
 The net result is that humans need to develop non-repetitive agile skills (for manual jobs) and creativity (for cognitive jobs).
 Jobs that are safe from automation will require agility, creativity, communication, and problem solving skills.

 Job displacement is the individual equivalent to disruptive innovation at the enterprise level.
-Technologies including big data, the Internet of things, artificial intelligence and blockchain, combined with exponential progress in the digital age, will have a dramatic impact on the value of human capital in the years ahead.
+Technologies including robotic process automation, big data, the Internet of things, artificial intelligence and blockchain, combined with exponential progress in the digital age, will have a dramatic impact on the value of human capital in the years ahead.

 Job Displacement Keynote Speech